jocelimjr2000/lumen-generator/README.md

-make:rule            Create a new rule make:seeder          Create a new seeder class make:test            Create a new test class
+make:rule            Create a new rule make:seeder          Create a new seeder class make:test            Create a new test class make:interface       Create a new interface make:repository      Create a new repository class and interface

 notifications:table  Create a migration for the notifications table